Synthetic Data Reveals Generalization Gaps in Correlated Multiple Instance Learning: Introduction

-\begin{itemize} \item We design a novel synthetic dataset to represent key challenges in MIL-for-medical imaging: (1) only some features are discriminative, (2) only a few instances in each bag signal whether it should be positive class, and (3) context from nearby instances matters, as the information from an individual instance may be statistically ambiguous. \item We derive the optimal Bayes estimator for this synthetic dataset and use it as a gold standard to quantify the limitations of MIL approaches. \item We demonstrate that even recent correlated MIL methods designed to account for context do not achieve the best possible performance on our toy task when trained from scratch, as shown in Fig.~\ref{fig:varying_training_set_size}. \end{itemize} These contributions suggest concrete opportunities for future work to improve correlated MIL, perhaps via improved inductive biases or regularization strategies.
+\begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We design a novel synthetic dataset called \emph{Shifted Mean MIL} to represent key challenges in MIL for medical imaging: (1) only some features are discriminative, (2) only a few instances in each bag signal whether it should be positive class, and (3) context from nearby instances matters, as the information from an individual instance may be statistically ambiguous. \item We derive the optimal Bayes estimator for this dataset and use its predictions as a gold standard for comparing how well MIL methods perform. \item We demonstrate that even recent correlated MIL methods designed to account for context do not achieve the best possible performance on our toy task, as shown in Fig.~\ref{fig:varying_training_set_size}. \end{itemize} These contributions suggest concrete opportunities for future work to improve correlated MIL, perhaps via improved inductive biases or regularization strategies.